What Do You Need To Buy a House in Florida? 7 Requirements for 2023

 In addition, down payment assistance (DPA) programs are also available to help you cover closing costs.
 Most first-time home buyers in Florida spend around 1-2 percent of the home's purchase price in closing costs.

-Let's take an example - assuming a home sale price of $350,000 with a down payment of 3 percent and closing costs of 1.5 percent, you could purchase your first home with as little as $15,750.
+For example, assuming a home sale price of $350,000 with a down payment of 3 percent and closing costs of 1.5 percent, you could purchase your first home with as little as $15,750.
 However, if you utilize a down payment assistance program, you could buy this home with $0 out of pocket.

 Setting Your Budget